Learn about phishing and tips to protect yourself.

-Far too much fraudulent activity occurs on the Internet.
-Fraud, such as phishing and spamming, are common attacks that you may have seen.
-We will never contact you unsolicited via email or any other method and ask for you to verify an account number, password, PIN (Personal Identification Number) or Social Security number.
+Everyone with an email account or phone number has experience with phishing and spamming.
+In this article we will discuss how to distinguish between legitimate communications and phishing or spam.
+FNBO will never contact you unsolicited via email or any other method and ask for you to verify an account number, password, PIN (Personal Identification Number) or Social Security number.

 If you believe you have received a suspicious email that purports to be from us: